-If, while on Probation or in any semester

-following Probation, a student exceeds their allotted skips, said student will be Suspended from the University, notified via an email from the Dean of Students office.
+If, while on Probation or in any semester following Probation, a student does not accrue enough credits in a semester, said student will be Suspended from the University, notified via an email from the Dean of Students office.
 Undergraduate students suspended for chapel violations may reapply through the Admissions Office after one semester away.
 Readmission is not guaranteed; however, the Spiritual Development office will review all applications.
 Students must complete the following to be considered for readmission: